lcgodoy/simulation_spatstat/README.md

-## Simulation study for Spatial Statistics paper
+## Simulation study for Spatial Statistics paper (ID SPASTA-D-22-00014)

 This repository has two options for running the simulations, a "sequential" one (using files with filenames ending in `_sequential` branch) and a "parallel" one